isaackehle/ansible-openvpn/README.md

 dns_servers             Listing of DNS servers that are published when the client is connected

+cert_config
+    cn
-sc_country              Country for the cert sc_locality             Locality for the cert sc_state                State for the cert sc_organization         Organization for the cert sc_ou                   Organizational Unit for the cert sc_email                Email for the cert sc_common_name          Common name for the cert, usually fqdn sc_domain_comp          Domain Component for the cert, if any
+    country         Country for the cert
+    locality        Locality for the cert
+    state           State for the cert
+    organization    Organization for the cert
+    ou              Organizational Unit for the cert
+    email           Email for the cert
+    cn              Common name for the cert, usually fqdn dc              Domain Component for the cert, if any

 ```